July 28, 2014

 It’s been a long time comin, but a change gonna come, oh yes it will.

 The petroleum industry becomes dirtier as it reaches towards the bottom of the barrel to extract the final drops of fossil fuels.
 And the economic benefits?
-Well, remember that Christmas gift-wrapped in a box that was bigger than you?
+Well, remember that Christmas gift packed in a box that was bigger than you?
 And inside was something better suited as a stocking-stuffer?

 In California, out of ten industrial sectors surveyed, the fossil fuel industry was dead last as a job provider.
 From the site of extraction, along thousands of miles of train tracks, to the refinery, the health and safety of residents and workers, and the stability of our climate takes a steeper descent.

-Will we choose to maintain our free-fall into an era of global warming?
-Or will we choose a Just Transition toward clean energy that powers a green economy, where thousands of green careers are generated?
-Where public monies are no longer bled into the electoral war-chests of the 1%, but are instead invested in the health, infrastructure, and environment of our communities?
+Will we choose to maintain our free-fall into an era of climate chaos?
+Or will we choose a Just Transition toward clean energy that powers a green economy, where thousands of green careers are generated; where public monies are no longer bled into the electoral war-chests of the 1%, but are instead invested in the health, infrastructure, and environment of our communities.